Cirdans-Home/enforce-katz-and-pagerank/NumericalExamples/README.md

 - `Test_Katz_Forcing.m` produces the Scenarios 1 and 2 test for the Katz centrality measure
 - `Test_PR_Forcing.m` produces the Scenarios 1 and 2 test for the PageRank centrality measure
 - `comparison_with_TSDP.m` runs the comparison with the TSDP algorithm.
+- `Test_high_precision.m` runs the test with multiprecision arithmetics.

 > [!IMPORTANT]